Lawn Fungus Preventative & Treatment

 Summer Patch Lawn Fungus

 Summer patch sometimes referred to as frogeye patch is a destructive disease commonly found in bluegrass.
 It develops initially June through August as small patches of turf, 2 to 6 inches in diameter.
-Grass blades in the patch change to a dull reddish brown, then tan and finally a light straw color.
-In the final stages of the disease, circular patches of dead grass form throughout the turf area.
+Grass blades in the patch change to a dull reddish brown, then a light straw color.
+In the final stages of the disease, circular patches of dead grass form throughout the area.
 Healthy grass often occurs at the center of the patch, resulting in a characteristic frogeye pattern.
-Circular patch symptoms develop because the fungus grows radially from acentral infection point.
+Symptoms develop because the fungus grows radially from acentral infection point.
 When weather conditions are ideal for disease development, affected areas may overlap resulting in large areas of affected turf.